 owners’ and tenants’ convenience.
 Obviously, one is simply providing more, and more

-affordable, housing and increasing density, with all the advantages (walkable neighborhoods,
+affordable, housing and increasing density, with all the advantages it brings (walkable neighborhoods,

-better transit, less climate-changing greenhouse-gas emissions) it brings.
+better transit, less climate-changing greenhouse-gas emissions).
 Neighborhoods of

 this type are stable because they have a mix of ages and incomes.
 There is less turnover